 My suggestion is to err on the side of caution.
 Consider replacing scratched (look carefully- likely there are scratches) non-stick pans, non-stick baking sheets, non-stick muffin tins, mixing bowls, and plastic containers which might harbor small amounts of gluten in the cracks.
 If they are not scratched, you can carefully scrub any stainless steel baking pans or muffin tins.
 Be cautious with baking pans with straight corners as dried baked goods can lodge there and be more difficult to clean.
 Some people use the rounded corner pans for this reason.
 Replace a plastic, nylon or silicon spatula if it is scratched, frayed or has a wooden handle.
 Clean pan lids carefully around the seams.

 Consider replacing your cast iron skillet and pizza stone which are both made of the same porous material.
-Another option recommended by Three Bakers, a gluten-free bread manufacturer, is to run the cast iron items through the self-cleaning cycle in a self-cleaning oven, re-season them, and then dedicate them to gluten-free use.
+Another option recommended by Three Bakers, a gluten-free bread manufacturer, is to run the cast iron items through the self-cleaning cycle in a self-cleaning oven, re-season (scrub with hot water and detergent) them, and then dedicate them to gluten-free use.
 They do not mention the self-cleaning cycle for pizza stones.

 A few other reminders:

 - Clean counters and table tops often to remove crumbs.